Hypertension

 Primary hypertension

 Hemodynamics and physiologic components (eg, plasma volume, activity of the renin-angiotensin system) vary, indicating that primary hypertension is unlikely to have a single cause.
-Even if one factor is initially responsible, multiple factors are probably involved in sustaining elevated blood pressure (the mosaic theory).
-In afferent systemic arterioles, malfunction of ion pumps on sarcolemmal membranes of smooth muscle cells may lead to chronically increased vascular tone.
-Heredity is a predisposing factor, but the exact mechanism is unclear.
-Environmental factors (eg, dietary sodium, stress) seem to affect only people who are genetically susceptible at younger ages; however, in patients > 65 years, high sodium intake is more likely to precipitate hypertension.
+Even if one factor is recognized, multiple factors are probably involved in sustaining elevated blood pressure (the mosaic theory).
+Heredity is a predisposing factor, but the exact mechanism by which genetics plays a role is unclear.
+At younger ages, environmental factors (eg, dietary sodium, stress) seem to affect only people who are genetically susceptible; however, in patients > 65 years, high sodium intake becomes more likely to precipitate hypertension.

 Secondary hypertension